-I was unable to find smalls succulents after visiting 3 places, so we settled on some ground cover plants that were small enough to fit in the glass bowls they chose at the Dollar Tree.
-They’ll probably overgrow the terrariums before long, but we still get the lesson 🙂
+I was unable to find smalls succulents after visiting 3 places, so we settled on some ground cover plants that were small enough to fit in the glass bowls they chose.
+They’ll probably overgrow the terrariums before long, but we still get the lesson.

-It maybe took us 10 minutes to put these together, but the lesson will be ongoing.
+It took us about 10 minutes to put these together once I gathered the supplies, but the lesson will be ongoing.
 I have told the girls they are responsible for keeping their plants watered.
-I’ll definitely have to remind Kaylee, but Zoë is becoming more responsible, so I thought this was a great thing for her.